Skip to main content

 It is to ask what the system allowed, what the sender saw, and what control could have interrupted the mistake earlier.

-Is Email Autofill a Security Risk?
+Why Is Email Autofill Risky?

 References